 It is worth studying by every religious preacher how wisely and cleverly Nanak had pointed out to the Hindu pilgrims at Hardwar while they were engaged heart and soul in offering up the Ganges- water to the Sun, that their water, so offered up, would never reach their deity, millions of miles higher above in heavens.
 And how he had expounded to the Arabs in charge of the Mohammedan place of worship in Macca that God not only exists in the west but in all directions and everywhere.

 Had he at such a time, when Hindu pilgrims at Hardawar, their sacred bathing place, and Mohammedans at Macca, were absorbed in their religious worship according to their respective religious emotions, made an extempore speech to point out to either of them the fallaciousness of their proceedings and deficiencies of their religions he would have met with a severe rebuff.
-But Nanak employed such methods in those critical opportunities to bring them to the right point that they had no alternative but to assent to his words.
+But Guru Nanak preached such methods in those critical opportunities to bring them to the right point that they had no alternative but to assent to his words.

 Christ, however, had not to deal with such rude and barbarous nations as Arabs and Afghans, he was fortunately destined to preach among meek and mild Jews; but still, he created great discontentment among them.
-It appears that Christ, although he had noble ideas and noble mission to perform, had not well studied the complex nature of human heart whose mechanism is so delicate as to be broken to pieces by a .single harsh word.
+It appears that Christ, although he had noble ideas and a noble mission to perform, had not well studied the complex nature of the human heart whose mechanism is so delicate as to be broken to pieces by a .single harsh word.
 It is because he had adopted such a harsh, off-hand, and authoritative mode of preaching religious principles as to disturb the equanimity of his listener’s minds.

 Jesus Christ Harsh on Disciples